chrischristakis/chrischristakis/README.md

 ## Thanks for checking out my GitHub, I'm Chris ✌️

 I'm a Software engineering student at Western Univerity, and currently working as a Software developer intern at J.D power's Autodata division.

-You'll typically find me working in C++ or Java on graphics programming, using OpenGL to exploit the GPU and do some pretty neat stuff.
-Also been dabbling in Fullstack web development recently, typically using the MERN stack.
+You usually find me working in C++, Java or JavaScript, and I have a particular interest in graphics programming, gamedev, embedded systems and web development.

-If you wanna talk over a coffee (or tea, which I definitely prefer 🍵) feel free to reach out to me at <a href="mailto:chriscchristakis@gmail.com">chriscchristakis@gmail.com</a>
+If you wanna reach out: <a href="mailto:chriscchristakis@gmail.com">chriscchristakis@gmail.com</a>